teran/archived/README.md

 archived is built with microservice architecture containing the following
 components:

-* access - HTTP server to allow data listing and fetching
+* publisher - HTTP server to allow data listing and fetching
-* manage - gRPC API to manage containers, versions and objects
+* manager - gRPC API to manage containers, versions and objects
 * CLI - CLI application to interact with manage component
+* migrator - metadata migration tool

 ## How build the project manually